esentri/domainlifecycles/getting-started/scenario/c6_services.md

 ## Step 2 – Creating the Customer Service

 We’ll now implement a service that handles this command.
+The service we will build in fact is an application-service, since it's only there for orchestration and connecting our web and persistence layer.
 This service belongs to the **application layer** and acts as the *driver* for customer-related use-cases.

 Create a new class in `src/main/java/com/shop/inbound/driver`: